gregorhd/gregorhd.github.io/_posts/2022-11-27-geospatial-visualisation-in-python.md

 _Plotly.py_'s syntax was the most complex despite employing the more user friendly _Plotly Express_ interface.
 This is because one, apparently (?), has to write the data to disk into an intermediary [JSON file](https://plotly.com/python/mapbox-county-choropleth/).
 Therefore, _Plotly.py_'s line count remains high even without adding auto zoom functionality (which may be available out of the box by now).

-_GeoViews_ and, especially, _hvPlot_ significantly simplify interacting with _Bokeh_'s standard API, possibly at the cost of overall performance.
+_GeoViews_ and, especially, _hvPlot_ significantly simplify interacting with _Bokeh_'s standard API, with widely varying costs to overall performance.

 ### CPU runtime